 After some time Fr.
 Eymard felt dissatisfied with the work he was doing in the parish as a diocesan priest and decided to join the Society of Mary (the Marists).
 This devastated his sisters very much because they had dedicated their lives to serving him.

 He joined the seminary of the Society of Mary in Lyon on August 20 1837 and in February 1840, he made his profession.
 He became very active in promoting the devotion to the Eucharist, the Forty Hours, and to the Blessed Virgin Mary.

 The Congregation worked hard to prepare children for their first Holy Communion.
-They also implored on the Catholic Faithfuls who were no longer receiving the Holy Communion to repent and start to receive again.
-Eymard used to say that, “You take Communion to become holy, not because you already are.”
+They also implored the Catholic faithful who were no longer receiving the Holy Communion to repent and start to receive again.
+Eymard used to say, “You take Communion to become holy, not because you already are.”

 Eymard’s work was recognized 100 years later by Pope Paul VI on January 10 1969 when he issued a letter to the Superior General of the Congregation of the Blessed Sacrament, Fr Roland Huot, saying they were doing the most excellent function of Adoration of the Blessed Sacrament Outside Mass.
 He also advised them to continue making their Eucharistic Adoration “in the name of the Church”.

 Eymard was born in La Mure d’Isère in Southeastern France on February 4 1811.
 He was the son of the second wife of his father who was a smith.

 Saint Peter Julian Eymard’s Death